 The economics literature also provides theoretical foundations for how current prices and consumption may have long-term impacts.
 Seminal work on 'habit formation' goes back to Pollak (1970) and Becker and Murphy (1988).
-With habit-forming goods, an individual's current consumption depends on past consumption levels to which she has become accustomed, and thus indirectly on past prices.2 This model suggests that what matters is a cumulative average (with diminishing weights on earlier years) over the level of consumption, and that there should be no critical formative periods.
+With habit-forming goods, an individual's current consumption depends on past consumption levels to which she has become accustomed, and thus indirectly on past prices.
+Specific models of habit formation in prior literature suggest that what matters is a cumulative average (with diminishing weights on earlier years) over the level of consumption, and that there should be no critical formative periods.